Eduardo-Antoniassi-Lobato/Blackjack/README.md

 A simple terminal version of the classic card game Blackjack in python language.

-According to the website AskPython the basic rules of the Blackjack are:
+According to the website AskPython the basic rules of Blackjack are:

 - A card is dealt to the player facing upwards (visible to everyone).
 - The dealer deals a card to himself visible to everyone.